mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

 .. option:: --master-info-file=<file>

    The name of the master information file on the slave.
-The default is 'master.info' read from the data directory.
-Note: This option requires that you run the utility on the slave and that you have appropriate file read access to the data directory.
+The default is ``master.info`` read from the data directory.
+Note: This option requires that you run the utility on the slave and that you have appropriate file read access for the data directory.

 .. option:: --quiet, -q